makersacademy/chitter-challenge/README.md

 Chitter Challenge
 =================

+## Completion notes

+The approach I'm taking is TDD with

+1) Capybara feature tests
+2) UI code (MVC)
+3) RSpec unit tests
+4) Backend code (lib)

+I'm still pretty wobbly on the way to marry TDD with frontend and backend dev.

+## Domain model

+The two db tables and classes I'm using are Users and Peeps.

+These will also form part of the URLs for the relevant sections.

+I'm developing the domain modelling for each story as follows:

+### As a Maker.
+So that I can post messages on Chitter as me.
+I want to sign up for Chitter

+Users:

+* new - GET '/users/new' producing POST to '/users'

+### As a Maker.
+So that I can post messages on Chitter as me.
+I want to log in to Chitter

+Users:

+* login - GET '/' producing POST to '/sessions'

+### As a Maker.
+So that I can avoid others posting messages on Chitter as me.
+I want to log out of Chitter

+Users:

+* logout - GET '/' producing DELETE to '/sessions'

+# Original challenge Readme

 * Challenge time: Friday afternoon (+ weekend if you need it)
 * Feel free to use google, your notes, books, etc but work on your own
 * You must submit a pull request to this repo with your code by 9am Monday morning